danialgoodwin/ultimate-city/README.md

 - public bathrooms.
 At least for parks, maybe just big holes in the ground?
 Or porta-potties?
 - When designing, keep fun in mind: https://www.archdaily.com/985771/placemaking-through-play-designing-for-urban-enjoyment
 - Parking fees.
 Less expensive for long-term parking garage
+- Maybe, each kilometer could be a different architectual style?
+Voted on by nearby citizens?
+Maybe, it's okay for them to expand?
+Don't really want to have rules/zones though.
+    - Since they may be a small town anyways, maybe it's best to choose a single architectural style.
+Reason: Good for a tourist destination.
+    - Would perhaps be nice to have its own architecture style... maybe with a little Japanese strip mall influence (vs a Las Vegas casino strip mall style).
+        - Idea: Lots of greens?
+Perhaps looking like a forest tunnel?
+Hmm, maybe just the 'ceiling'/covering.
+If using this style, then maybe need to have the main [pedestrian] street winding.
+The ground can be the red ground seen for pedestrian/biking lanes.
+Each of the buildings could have a wood-style front (vertical grains?).
+Need to make sure the real trees don't disrupt biking trails.
+-
+-